Soiling; Incontinence - stool; Constipation - encopresis; Impaction - encopresis

 - Having the child eat a diet high in fiber (fruits, vegetables, whole grains) and drink plenty of fluids to keep the stools soft and comfortable.

 - Taking flavored mineral oil for a short period of time.
 This is only a short-term treatment because mineral oil interferes with the absorption of calcium and vitamin D.

 - Seeing a pediatric gastroenterologist when these treatments are not enough.
 The doctor may use biofeedback, or teach the parents and child how to manage encopresis.

 - Seeing a psychotherapist to help the child deal with associated shame, guilt, or loss of self-esteem.

 For encopresis without constipation, the child may need a psychiatric evaluation to find the cause.

-Call for an appointment with your health care provider if a child is over 4 years old and has encopresis.
+Contact your provider for an appointment if a child is over 4 years old and has encopresis.